MengRao/tcpshm/doc/interface.md

     // user defined data in LoginRspMsg, take care of the endian using LoginRspUserData = char;
-    // user defined data in TcpShmConnection class using ConnectionUserData = char;
+    // user defined data in TcpShmConnection class
+    // e.g. you can add a mutex to protect Alloc/Push if needing to writing msg from multiple threads using ConnectionUserData = char;
 };